wealdtech/ethdo/README.md

 Commands will have an exit status of 0 on success and 1 on failure.
 The specific definition of success is specified in the help for each command.

+## Rules for account passphrases

+Account passphrases are used in various places in `ethdo`.
+Where they are used, the following rules apply:

+  - commands that require passphrases to operate, for example unlocking an account, can be supplied with multiple passphrases.
+If they are, then each passphrase is tried until one succeeds or they all fail
+  - commands that require passphrases to create, for example creating an account, must be supplied with a single passphrase.
+If more than one passphrase is supplied the command will fail

+In addition, the following rules apply to passphrases supplied on the command line:

+  - passphrases **must not** start with `0x`
+  - passphrases **must not** contain the comma (,) character

 # Commands

 Command information, along with sample outputs and optional arguments, is available in [the usage section](https://github.com/wealdtech/ethdo/blob/master/docs/usage.md).